mna/0value/posts/introducing agora: a dynamic, embeddable programming language built with Go.md

 Everything in a module is private, there is no uppercase rule for exported symbols.
 The only thing exposed by a module is its return value, because a module is implicitly a function, so it can return a value.
 The uppercase is still used as a convention for publicly exported values in the stdlib.

-### Syntax similar to Go
+### Syntax similar to Go...

 The syntax is very similar to Go, and where it makes sense, the same notation is used.
 In fact, the current scanner is adapted from Go's scanner package.

-### Similar, but not a clone
+### ...but not a clone

-Although agora uses a notation similar to Go wherever it makes sense, the goal is obviously not to make a clone, so  it differs in some places too, and not just regarding to the types.
+The goal is obviously not to make a clone, so  it differs in some places too, and not just regarding the types.

 The idea is to provide a *looser* and simple companion to the statically-typed and statically-linked Go code.
 So agora also offers: